andang72/vue-youtube-downloader/README.md

 Vue YouTube Downloader is based on Material Kit 2.

-**Fully Coded Elements**

-**Documentation built by Developers**

 #### Special thanks

-During the development of this dashboard, we have used many existing resources from awesome developers.
-We want to thank them for providing their tools open source:
+During the development of this web application, i have used many existing resources from other developers.
+I want to thank them for providing their tools open source:

 - [Vue Material Kit 2](https://github.com/creativetimofficial/vue-material-kit) - Vue Material Design Kit

-Let us know your thoughts below.
-And good luck with development!

 ## Table of Contents